black-myke/FLEXISAF/react_week_6/README.md

 But my deliverables for this week is inside the "Tasks_Components" folder.
 Which is what will be displayed on the web page.

 My task for this week is basically a menu list for a restaurant developed with React.
-Each Menu item is a reusable component that has its data stored in a Javascript.
+Each Menu item is a reusable component that has its data stored in a separate Javascript file which is imported as props into the component.